Winter exhibitions at Montréal museums

 OASIS immersion

-In collaboration with National Geographic, OASIS immersion presents a second brand-new immersive exhibition, Root for Nature, inspired by the historic COP15 agreements.
+In collaboration with National Geographic, OASIS immersion presents Root for Nature which was inspired by the historic COP15 agreements.
 Root for Nature immerses visitors in a striking interpretation of biodiversity via immersive digital arts and informative educational zones.
-Runs to November 30.
+Runs to February 2.

 The Musée d'Art Contemporain (MAC) at Place Ville Marie